Angel Locsin

 Angelica Locsin Colmenares (born April 23, 1985) is a Filipino actress and humanitarian.
 She is known for her dramatic roles and portrayals of heroines and mythological characters in film and television.
 She is a recipient of various accolades, including four Star Awards, three FAMAS Awards, two Box Office Entertainment Awards, and a Luna Award.

-Born in Santa Maria, Bulacan, Locsin attended University of Santo Tomas High School.
+Born in Santa Maria, Bulacan, Locsin attended the University of Santo Tomas Junior High School.
 She began her acting career in the early 2000s by appearing in supporting roles on screen.
 She had her breakthrough as the avian-human hybrid protagonist in the fantasy series Mulawin (2004), before starring as the titular superhero in the Ravelo Komiks Universe series Darna (2005) to critical acclaim.
 For her role as a fledgling lycanthrope in the supernatural drama series Lobo (2008), Locsin earned an International Emmy Award nomination for Best Actress.
 She appeared in well-received romantic dramas, such as Love Me Again (2009), In the Name of Love (2011), and Unofficially Yours (2012), the last of which is Locsin's highest-grossing release to date.
 The family drama One More Try (2012), in which she played a single mother caring for her sick son, garnered her Best Actress wins at the Box Office Entertainment, FAMAS, Luna, and Star Awards.
 She received a Star Award for Best Drama Actress for her portrayal of an indoctrinated military nurse in the spy-action thriller series The General's Daughter (2019).

 Known for her humanitarian efforts, Locsin has been named one of Asia's Heroes of Philanthropy by Forbes and Asia's Leaders of Tomorrow by Tatler.
 She promotes various causes, including disaster relief, education, and women's rights.
 Locsin was noted for her field missions to settlement camps of internally displaced persons during the 2017 armed conflicts in Mindanao.
 A public figure, she was cited as the world's sexiest woman by FHM Philippines in 2005 and 2010.